 They particularly like areas with scattered trees, but will also happily set up home on farms and wetlands, where they can find plentiful food.
 A preference for such conditions explains why Eurasian blue tits limit themselves to Europe and western Asia.

 Blue tits mainly eat insects, caterpillars, nuts, seeds and fruits.
-These birds will also be grateful for extra food provided in gardens, such as seeds, mealworms, peanuts and suet balls, including our suet balls with insects.
-You could also try our suet bird feed mix, a tasty seed mix with added suet titbits.
+These birds will also be grateful for extra food provided in our gardens.

 Where should you feed blue tits?